 We enjoy hosting Wwoofers from all over the world.
 Our children love meeting and interacting with people from different countries and it's been a great way for us to get part time help on our farm.
+It's also a great way for backpackers to see a side of Australian Rainforest life they would never see, challenge themselves and cut back on the cost of travelling.
+By Wwoofing you will not make money but as you are helping out in exchange for food, accommodation, etc you won't be spending much either.
 We have been hosting since 2004.
 Please read the information below and fill in the questions.
 We generally only respond to emails from people who indicate they've read our blog and answer the questions listed below.

 We are a family of four who own and run an online tropical exotic plant nursery and grow tropical plants from all over the world.
 You can see some of the plants we grow and sell on our website.

 |The mighty Michael and Jan.
 Who knew an Ivy League Math scholar and a chef would be so good at everything?|

 Generally Wwoofers can expect to work about 28 hours per week and help with dinner dishes.
 Generally we work 5 days and have two days off but they are not always Saturdays and Sundays and sometimes not in a row.
 It will often depend on the weather (we like to go fishing/boating/camping when the weather is right) and the type of work that is on.
 So you will need to be flexible regarding days off.
 Tasks can include things like potting up plants, propagating cuttings, weeding, digging and mulching.
 You will need to be physically fit as this is very physical work.